emacs-mirror/emacs/mps/manual/source/topic/root.rst

 .. note::

-    Unless the rank of the root is not :c:macro:`MPS_RANK_AMBIG`, the contents of the root have to be valid whenever a :term:`garbage collection` happens.
-That is, all the references fixed by the root scanning function have to be references to actual objects or null pointers.
-If you're using :term:`asynchronous` garbage collection, this could be as soon as the root is registered, so the root has to be valid when it is registered.
+    The contents of an :term:`ambiguous root` must be valid whenever a :term:`garbage collection` happens.
+That is, all the :term:`references <reference>` fixed by the root scanning function have to be references to actual objects or null pointers.
+If you're using :term:`asynchronous garbage collection <asynchronous
+    garbage collector>`, this could be as soon as the root is registered, so the root has to be valid when it is registered.
 As with an ordinary :term:`scan method`, a root scanning function is allowed to fix references which point to memory not managed by the MPS.
 These references will be ignored.

 ::